comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Prove this with discover queries comparing just cMatch with cMatch+LDP:contains {:.todo}

-### Some structural properties are preferred over others
+### Some discovery methods are preferred over others

 Show that for queries where type index filtering applies, pim:storage is not necessary, and less links will have to be followed.
 Because type index is more selective. (pim:storage is a form of index as well! => use as fallback)
-{:.todo}
+This requires us to make an experiment with pim:storage disabled but type idx not {:.todo}

 ### Intra- versus intra-vault querying